jar285/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/story_template.md

+# User Story #1: Teacher
+## Description:
-"As a [user role], I want to [do something] so that [achieve a specific goal]."
+"As a teacher, I want to access a library of software engineering and advanced technology content so that I can incorporate the latest trends into my teaching."

-By following this template, you can create user stories that are structured and easy to understand.
-To make the user story even more effective, you can add acceptance criteria that specify the requirements that must be met to consider the user story complete.
-Here's an example of a user story with acceptance criteria:
+Acceptance Criteria:
+1. The library must contain up-to-date content on software engineering and advanced technologies
+2. The library must be easily accessible from the homepage of mywebclass.org
+3. The content must be categorized and searchable for easy navigation
+4. The content must be high-quality and suitable for use in educational settings

+# Example:
 "As a customer, I want to view my order history so that I can track my past purchases."

 Acceptance Criteria: